MapMaths/Dingtalk-Robot-Node/README.md

 # Dingtalk-Robot-Node

-An example program for Dingtalk Robot by Node.js to send messages to the chat group.
+A demo for Dingtalk Robot by Node.js to send messages to the chat group.

 ## Prerequisite